 Cain is going to out move Junior.
 I know a lot about being the smaller guy like Cain will be.
 Being the littler guy, Cain is going to be bouncing around out there.
 So Junior, you’re going to have to have great stamina.
-You’re going to have to push Cain off at times and get up off the ground.
+You’re going to have to push Cain off of him at times and get up off the ground.
 When you do that, guess what?
 Cain may take you right back down and you may have to do it all over again.

 You have to have a lot of gas in that tank, man.
 Without your lungs and legs, Cain is going to melt you.
 He’s going to hurt you with his conditioning.
 We already know that Cain is going to come in crazy shape.
 So, you have to match that.
 If you are sweating that and are just hoping to go out there and land a bomb, it’s not going to happen.

 The biggest thing about a five round fight is who is better conditioned?
 I won a world title and held a world title for one reason and one reason only – I wasn’t the most skilled but my gas tank was ridiculous and I knew it.
 I knew that come the third round, I’m just starting to hit my stride.
 Come the fourth and fifth, I know they are melting.
 If I feel a little burn in my lungs, I know their lungs are on fire.
 You have to have that confidence going into it.

 You’re right that in order to beat Cain, Junior will have to hit him.
 Junior will have to knock him out like he did the first time.